From Audacity Manual

 Why can't I select less than one second or click between whole seconds ?

-Uncheck "Snap To" in Selection Toolbar.
-If Snap To is checked, the selection edges or cursor will be force-snapped to the nearest exact time unit (for example, whole seconds) or to the nearest sample or media frame, according to the selection format chosen in Selection Toolbar.
+Change "Snap To" in Selection Toolbar to "Off".
+If Snap To is set to "Nearest" or "Prior", the selection edges or cursor will be force-snapped to an exact time unit (for example, whole seconds) or to the nearest sample or media frame, according to the selection format chosen in Selection Toolbar.
 "Nearest" or "Prior" determines respectively whether the nearest or previous time unit, sample or frame is snapped to.

 Why do I hear clicks when I remove or paste audio, or at the start or end of the track?